-This layout is the most popular design and is appropriate for any size kitchen.
-The L-shaped kitchen includes work spaces on two adjoining walls running perpendicular to each other.
-Because no traffic lanes flow through the work area, this layout functions well for two cooks working at the same time.
-If space allows, it is possible to incorporate a center island that can double as a work space or eating area.
-The L-Shape kitchen typically opens into another room which makes a great layout for entertaining.
+The L-shaped kitchen is the most popular design, and is appropriate for any size kitchen.
+It includes work spaces on two adjoining walls running perpendicular to each other.
+This layout works well for two cooks working at the same time, since no traffic lanes flow through the work area.
+If space allows, it is possible to incorporate a center island that doubles as a work space or eating area.
+The L-Shape kitchen typically opens into another room which makes a great layout for entertaining

-The kitchen island is a place to be creative, since no design formula is set in stone.
-The size will be determined by the amount of space you have and the countertop material you are using.
+The kitchen island is a place to be creative.
+The size will be determined by the amount of space you have, and the countertop material you are using.
 At least 36”- 42” of space should surround the island on all sides to allow appliances such as the dishwasher and stove to be opened and closed.
-42” is preferred.
 If you’re looking at a seamless solid surface countertop, especially granite, the size of the stone can be limiting.
 Granite and engineered stone slabs generally don’t exceed 120” by 72” and some are much smaller.
-An island is really a mini-kitchen and as such needs a well thought-out design.
-Will your island host an appliance, sink, trash, recycling, eating area and food prep area?
-Keep in mind that the island will without a doubt act as a gathering space when you entertain and this can greatly affect its utility for cooking.

 Get Started on Your Design Now

 All it takes is one step to get started on your new kitchen.
 It’s easy and with no commitment.
 Click below to find out how.Get Started